vaznoe/LoginUserApp/README.md

 - **Log in a user:** Access the login screen and enter the credentials.

 ## Testing
 LoginUserApp includes a UI test framework written in Swift.
+The project demonstrates the use of the Page Object Model (POM) to describe all states on a screen, making the tests more maintainable and scalable.
 To run the tests, follow these steps:

 1. **Select the test target:**
     - In Xcode, select the `LoginUserAppUITests` target.